All blogs

 Share this blog

-If you are thinking about selling your home yourself in California, you might be wondering something really important.
+If you’re thinking about selling your home yourself in California, you might be wondering:

-Do I still have to fill out disclosure forms even if I do not have a real estate agent?
+Do I still have to fill out disclosure forms even if I’m not using a real estate agent?

 The short answer is yes.

-Even when you sell your home privately as a FSBO (For Sale By Owner), California law requires sellers to give buyers certain disclosures.
+Even when you sell privately — as a FSBO (For Sale By Owner) — California law still requires sellers to give buyers certain disclosures.
+This protects both sides, and skipping it can lead to serious consequences later.

-Let’s walk through what a disclosure form is, why it is required in California, and how you can handle it easily when selling your house yourself.
+Let’s walk through what a disclosure form is, why it’s required in California, and how you can handle it easily when selling your house without an agent.

 What Is a Disclosure Form?